-Market risk consists of currency risk, commodity price risk and interest rate risk.
-The objective of market risk management is to manage and control market risk exposures within acceptable limits.
-There were no material foreign currency denominated transactions during the periods disclosed and the Company did not hold cash balances in foreign currencies.
-As a result the Company is not exposed to foreign currency exchange risks at this time.
-As the Company has not yet developed producing mineral interests, it is not exposed to commodity price risk at this time.
-As the Company has no debt facilities and has minimal amounts of interest income, it is not exposed to significant interest rate risk at this time.
 The Company's equity investments are subject to market price risk.
-These investments were received as proceeds for the Assignment Agreement with North Sur for the Underlying Option Agreement on the Up Town Gold property.
-The Company does not invest excess cash in equity investments as a general rule.
-The investments in common shares and warrants are recorded at fair value at the respective period ends with the resultant gains or losses recorded in earnings.
-The price or value of these investments can vary from period to period.
-During the year ended September 30, 2016, the market price fluctuation on the investments held resulted in a net loss of \$1,999 (100%) (2015 - \$2,000 (50%)) on short-term investments.
-(Refer to Note 6 - "Short-term investments" to the audited financial statements at September 30, 2016, which accompany this MD&A).
-In 2016 a 10% change in fair value of the Company's marketable investments would result in a charge to income of \$Nil (2015 - \$200).
+The investments in common shares are recorded at fair value at the respective period ends with the resultant gains and or losses recorded in earnings.
+The price value of these investments can vary from period to period.
+During the year ended September 30, 2017, the market price fluctuation on the investments held resulted in a net loss of \$Nil (2016 - \$1,999) on short-term investments (refer to Note 6 - "Short-term investments" of the Audited Consolidated Financial Statements which accompany this document for more information).
+In 2017, a 10% change in fair value of the Company's marketable investments would result in a charge to income of \$Nil (2016 - \$Nil).